sandy081/Copy-Work-Items/README.md

 * Enable or disable copying internal information

+### Restrictions

+* Users are mapped by user id.
+Defaults to Unassigned user or Current user (creator, comments)

+* Found In, Planned For are set to unassigned

+* Retains data only from built in attributes

 ## Install

 Install on top of RTC Eclipse Client using the following update site